jolie/setup-jolie/README.md

-# Setup Jolie action
+# setup-jolie

-Github action for setup Jolie programming language to the Github action runner.
-It downloads, install, and setup the required system variable to execute Jolie service.
+GitHub action for setting up a Jolie programming language environment.

+It downloads and installs Jolie, making it possible to execute Jolie services by running the usual `jolie <program.ol>`.

-## Usage
+## Usage example

-- `version`: Jolie version to be setup.
-It should be corresponding to the release version tag on [Releases](https://github.com/jolie/jolie/releases). default: `v1.11.0`

-## Example

 ```yml
 steps: